Jbleezy/BO2-Reimagined/README.md

 * Added Who's Who mode duration bar on HUD
 * Changed revive waypoint icon to Who's Who perk icon
 * Revive waypoint shows offscreen
+* Fixed an error that would crash the game when entering Who's Who mode

 ### Electric Cherry
 * Removed cooldown after being used multiple times in a row